 What does all this mean for us today, especially for those living in countries like the United States that are struggling to deal with a growing influx of people from other countries?

-Citizens should never mistreat the "strangers" that live among them.
+The Bible does say, without a doubt, that those living in a country should not mistreat "strangers" that live among them.
 However, just as sojourners in Israel were required to obey God's laws before receiving his blessings, the strangers among us should also be required to obey the laws of the land before receiving the same benefits and privileges that come to citizens.
-If God's commands regarding aliens were observed by governments, they would avoid many of the problems they currently have regarding immigration.
+If God's commands in the Bible regarding illegal aliens were observed by governments, they would avoid many of the problems they currently have regarding immigration.